spacemeat/humon/README.md

     auto foosStuff = rootNode / "foo" / 1;
     if (foosStuff) { ... }

-Above, `foosStuff` will be a nullish* object if any part of the path doesn't actually exist in the Humon source.
+Above, `foosStuff` will be a nullish object if any part of the path doesn't actually exist in the Humon source.
 It's all in one succinct line of code, though this is harder to debug; if the path is invalid, it may be hard to check which part of the path fell off of reality.
 So use this compact query style with caution.

-> *nullish* objects are `hu::Trove`, `hu::Node`, or `hu::Token` objects that manage a null pointer. `HU_NULLTROVE`, `HU_NULLNODE`, and `HU_NULLTOKEN` are aliases to `NULL`.
-Operations on these objects will return other nullish objects, or `nullptr` as appropriate.
+> * *nullish* objects are `hu::Trove`, `hu::Node`, or `hu::Token` objects that manage a null pointer. `HU_NULLTROVE`, `HU_NULLNODE`, and `HU_NULLTOKEN` are aliases to `NULL`.
+Operations on these objects will return other nullish objects, or `NULL` or `nullptr` as appropriate.

 Up to now, we've mostly been using `operator /` to get nodes.
 But there's a string-based addressing method as well.
 Every node has a unique address based on the progression of keys and indices used to get to it from the trove or another node.
 You can get a node's address easily enough: